microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-event-hubs.md

 The article guides you through the process of managing your Microsoft Graph subscription and how to receive change notifications through Azure Event Hubs.

-## Using Azure Event Hubs to receive change notifications
+## Using Azure Event Hubs to receive change notification

 [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs) is a popular real-time events ingestion and distribution service built for scale.
 You can use Azure Events Hubs instead of traditional webhooks to receive change notifications.
 Using Azure Event Hubs to receive change notifications differs from webhooks in a few ways, including: